Event Terms and Conditions

 Emails and Marketing

 The Riders agrees to receive Pre Event and promotional communications from us via email.
 Riders will be notified prior to the event of the final details of the event by way of an email with attachments – sent once the online booking system closes.

 Each Rider agrees to assign and grant the right and permission for us to use and publish any photographs/film/video/electronic representations and/or sound recordings of the Rider, for any reason and in any format.

 The Rider hereby releases us from any and all liability from such use and promotion.
 The Rider hereby authorises the reproduction, sale, copyright, exhibit, broadcast, electronic storage and/or distribution of said photographs/film/video tapes/electronic representations and/or sound recordings without limitation at the discretion of us.

 The Rider specifically waives any right to any compensation for appearing in any of the photographs/film/video/electronic representations and/or sound recordings used by us.

 Refunds and Event Cancellation

-Event entry fees cannot be refunded once booked and paid for however through our online booking system we provide means by which an entry can be transferred to other events or routes of an equal or lower ticket value.
+Event entry fees cannot be refunded by us once booked and paid for.
+However, through our online booking system riders are able to protect their entry fee by paying a small additional charge through a third party company.
+We also provide means by which an entry can be transferred to other events or routes.

 We reserve the right to cancel any event, due to extreme weather conditions, insufficient Rider numbers, or circumstances outside of our control.
 In such an occurrence, each Rider’s entry with be automatically moved to any rescheduled event.
 If a Rider cannot make the rescheduled event, they can carry their entry to another event of an equal or lower ticket value within the same calendar season.
 No refunds will be issued unless specifically advised.